octanisorg/minutes/founding_minutes.md

 The executive committee is elected by all nine members without objection.

 #### 5. Registration of Members
-Sam explains the different types of memberships according to the articles of the association and their related fees.
+Samir explains the different types of memberships according to the articles of the association and their related fees.
 He stresses that the membership fees are exlusively used for the materials, tools and labspace rent.

 The following members were registered with their respective membership type:
   * (Name) , (email), (membership type)
-  * Sam Sulaimanov, sam.sulaimanov@epfl.ch, Committee
+  * Samir Sulaimanov, sam.sulaimanov@epfl.ch, Committee
   * Raffael Tschui, raffael.tschui@epfl.ch, Committee
   * Quentin Cabrol, quentin.cabrol@gmail.com, Committee
   * Marion Curdy, marion.curdy@epfl.ch, Committee